 IAN Research participants may now join the IAN Genetics study regardless of their own autism status or their relationship to an individual with ASD.

 Autism Research: Far Behind

 The vast store of genetic samples available to cancer and diabetes researchers has led to major breakthroughs in treating both conditions.
 A large supply of genetic samples does not exist for autism.
 Why?
 The reason is simple: children with autism spectrum disorders (ASDs) receive most therapies and interventions at school or in local clinics (for occupational therapy, speech, social skills, etc.).
 They are not treated for their ASD in a major medical setting.
-There is no opportunity for researchers to work with families to get consent forms signed and blood samples drawn while some other medical treatment takes place.
+There is no opportunity for researchers to work with families to get consent forms signed and DNA samples drawn while some other medical treatment takes place.